ADAR102/Junkyard-Dog-Hud/README.md

 >Version 2 = Replaces the numbers for ammo and health.
 The font is ripped from Guilty Gear Xrd series<

 IF YOU DON'T LIKE THE SOL BADGUY SPRITE THEN YOU CAN CHOOSE TO HAVE THE "NO SOL SPRITE"!
 It does not come with the ripped Guilty Gear XRD font.

+## Setup

+1: Download the version you want

+2: Upen up File Explorer and go to Steam\steamapps\common\Team Fortress 2\tf\custom

+3: Throw the folder in the custom folder.